How to Use Stackable Map Block

 Once you are done customizing your map, you can copy the JSON code and paste it in the empty field inside the Map Styles panel in the Style tab.
 The map you customized will then be reflected on the Map block.

-You have the option to change your Map block’s icon by using the Map Maker.
+You have the option to change your Map block’s icon by using the Map Marker.

-If you navigate to the Style tab in the inspector, and toggle on the Map Maker panel, you can upload an icon that will be used by your map to pin the location you inputted.
+If you navigate to the Style tab in the inspector and toggle on the Map Marker, you can upload an icon that will be used by your map to pin the location you entered.